njsmith/posy/src/trampolines/windows-trampolines/posy-trampoline/README.md

 end of the `.exe`, and automagically look inside to find and execute `__main__.py`.
 Easy-peasy.

-(XX TODO: we should probably make the Python-finding logic slightly more flexible at some point -- in particular to support more conventional venv-style installation where you find `python` by looking in the directory next to the trampoline `.exe` -- but this is good enough to get started.)
+(TODO: we should probably make the Python-finding logic slightly more flexible at some point -- in particular to support more conventional venv-style installation where you find `python` by looking in the directory next to the trampoline `.exe` -- but this is good enough to get started.)